qTox/blog/_posts/2016-10-28-New-Release-Process.md

 A good first start is always to look at our [README] or to check out our IRC channel [#qtox@freenode.net][IRC-channel].
-The README has a list with various ways to help qTox, from non-Programmer tasks to Code-Guru level.
+The README has a list with various ways to help qTox, from non-programming maintenance tasks to features and/or bugfixes that need to be implemented.
 We will be glad for any feedback, be it on IRC, Github Issues or our [mailing list].

 # The future